CadeMichael/introOsSimulator/README.md

     - The amount and size of incoming processes is also randomized

 > Sample Outputs for Part 2
+>> to run part two you must comment out or remove the main function from part one and uncomment the main function from part two this is described in each file

 > 1
 ```request at t=1660 for i=230, size(i)=10 pages, satisfied by free block of size 424